ivan-hc/AppMan/README.md

 `sudo ln -s /opt/bin/appimagetool /usr/bin/appimagetool`

-NOTE: also changing the AppImage name by removing the extension is optional, I do it for convenience of use when I write my own scripts to update my programs.
+NOTE: also changing the AppImage name by removing the extension is optional, I do this to write easilly my scripts.

 # Environment variable in /opt/bin
 Add an environment variable to your bashrc: